Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Deposit Value

-The deposit applied to each packaging item covered by the DRS corresponds to an amount paid by the consumer at the time of purchase, which is refunded upon return of the packaging at a collection point.
-The deposit value has been set at €0.10 (ten cents) per beverage packaging item covered by the DRS, regardless of the packaging’s volume or material, in accordance with an Order published in the Official Gazette (Order No. 432/2026 of 15 January).
+The deposit applied to each packaging item covered by volta corresponds to an amount paid by the consumer at the time of purchase, which is refunded upon return of the packaging at a Collection Point.
+The deposit value has been set at €0.10 (ten cents) per beverage packaging item covered by volta, regardless of the packaging’s volume or material, in accordance with an Order published in the Official Gazette (Order No. 432/2026 of 15 January).
 This mechanism encourages active consumer participation, ensures material recovery and promotes efficient recycling, in line with the principles of the circular economy.

 FAQs

-The DRS provides the solution for a more integrated system, enabling Portugal to achieve a more rational, effective, and sustainable use of single-use beverage containers.
+The DRS, identified by the volta brand, provides the solution for a more integrated system, enabling Portugal to achieve a more rational, effective, and sustainable use of single-use beverage containers.
 Learn how Retailers and other entities can be part of this transformation.

 Yes.
-All registered collection points must accept the packaging covered by the DRS, regardless of where it was purchased or where the deposit was paid.
+All registered Collection Points must accept the packaging covered by volta, regardless of where it was purchased or where the deposit was paid.
 A handling fee will be granted for each container collected.

-Are collection points required to install SDR Portugal Machines?
+Are Collection Points required to install volta Machines?

-No. The installation of SDR Portugal Machines is not mandatory, and collection points may opt for manual take-back at the counter.
-However, if they wish, they may purchase or lease a DRS machine.
+No. The installation of volta Machines is not mandatory, and Collection Points may opt for manual take-back at the counter.
+However, if they wish, they may purchase or lease a volta machine.

 Yes.
-All collection points that sell beverages in plastic packaging, aluminium or steel cans, with volumes of up to 3 litres, must register with SDR Portugal in order to comply with their environmental and legal obligations.
+All Collection Points that sell beverages in plastic packaging, aluminium or steel cans, with volumes smaller than 3 litres, must register with SDR Portugal in order to comply with their environmental and legal obligations.

 Have another question?